blazyng/BitBurnerScripts/README.md

 ### 4. Utility Scripts
 - **`autoCreateProgramms.js`**: A utility script that checks your hacking skill and automatically starts creating the required `.exe` files in the correct order.
 - **`autoInfiltrate.js`**: A specialized, manual script for automating infiltration mini-games.
-Run it on demand to quickly earn money and faction reputation.
+Run it on demand to quickly earn money and faction reputation.git